The Dalhousie Outdoor Ecolab

 When will the Outdoor Ecolab be completed?

-Completion is set for late 2018, but the involvement of students in each step of the Ecolab’s development is important.
+Completion is set for spring 2020, but the involvement of students in each step of the Ecolab’s development is important.
 Whether they’re helping with planting to installing a weather station, we hope the Ecolab will leave an impact on students even before it’s up and running.

 If you have questions about the Ecolab or wish to learn more about how to get involved, please contact email@example.com.